-The Clear Path for Veterans Service Dog Program works with veterans who have Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injuries (TBI), and Military Sexual Trauma (MST).
+The Clear Path for Veterans Service Dog Program works with Veterans who have Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injuries (TBI), and Military Sexual Trauma (MST).
 The Veterans in the program benefit from working with the dogs in multiple ways.

 We encourage Veterans to leave the house and come to Clear Path for Veterans New England to work with the dogs in the Service Dog Program.
 This helps the Veteran by Not self-isolating and by giving the Veteran a purpose.
 Having a purpose is essential for the Veteran as it gives them a reason to move forward with the healing process.